amplify-education/terrawrap/README.md

     -var-file config/foo/bar/bar.auto.tfvars
 ```

-### Terraform S3 Remote State
+### Backend Configuration

-Terrawrap supports automatically configuring S3 remote backends.
-It will inject the appropriate `-backend-config`
+Terrawrap supports automatically configuring backends by injecting the appropriate `-backend-config`
 args when running `init`

-For example, the Terrawrap command `tf config/foo/bar init` will generate a Terraform command like
+For example, the Terrawrap command `tf config/foo/bar init` will generate a Terraform command like below if using
+an AWS S3 remote state backend

 ```bash
 terraform init -reconfigure \